 If your visa has been declined due to ‘non bona fides” get in touch with the immigration law team at Queen City Law.
 We can help answer your questions and ensure your visa application gets completed and followed up effectively.
-Queen City Law immigration lawyer Rita Worner has outlined a few of the ways you can approach this problem.
+Queen City Law immigration lawyers outline a few of the ways you can approach this problem.
 To read the full article as a print and tablet friendly PDF click here.

 It is a requirement that every applicant for a temporary entry visa is considered ‘bona fide’ or genuine.
 The definition of a bona fide applicant is someone who: